JustArchiNET/ASF-PluginTemplate/README.md

 ### Compilation

 Simply execute `dotnet build MyAwesomePlugin` and find your binaries in `MyAwesomePlugin/bin` folder, which you can drag to ASF's `plugins` folder.
 Keep in mind however that your plugin build created this way is based on existence of your .NET SDK and might not work on other machines or other SDK versions - for creating actual package with your plugin use `dotnet publish MyAwesomePlugin -c Release -o out` command instead, which will create a more general, packaged version in `out` directory.
-Likewise, omit `-c Release` if for some reason you'd like more general `Debug` build instead.
+Likewise, use `-c Debug` if for some reason you'd like more general `Debug` build instead.

 ### Library references